-Hi, Thank you for following us and our travels.
-We enjoy the company: You can reach us at email@example.com.
+Hi.
+Thank you for following us and our travels.
+We enjoy your company.
+You can reach us at email@example.com.

 The Gabe Goldberg Relationship Test

-I just came from a trip where I took my granddaughter Nicole and her new friend Carl to an Austin Ethiopian place for his Gabe Goldberg Relationship Test to see if he might join our family some day.
+Stu just came from a trip where he and his granddaughter Nicole and her new friend Carl to an Austin Ethiopian place for his Gabe Goldberg Relationship Test to see if Carl might join our family some day.
 Nicole warned him to wash his hands before coming to dinner.
 He dug in, we cleaned the plate together, and he passed.
-I like Carl, but I suppose the future is up to him and Nicole.
+Carl is quete good to Nicole, but I suppose the future is up to him and Nicole.

 Joan and I shared lots of time on Shearwater IV.
 We loved to go out to dinner, sail up to the dock at the Broward Center for Performing Arts for a show or concert, and visit with friends.
 We made several trips across Lake Okeechobee to a Ranger Rendezvous, and a trip South on Florida Bay from Fort Myers to the Keys.

 On the trip to the Keys, our Tug actually got to tug.
 We were traveling with another Ranger Tug when our friends experienced engine failure.
 I towed that Ranger to her home port in Marathon where she ran briefly before failing again and being towed in by SeaTow.
 Our first and last tow.